 The second law of thermodynamics says simply that the entropy of any closed system increases in any process.
 Often we note that the universe itself is a closed system, one in which we can account for anything entering or leaving – it's all included – and we say that the entropy of the universe always increases.

 Now this might be a little troubling because we know we can do things like make ice cubes, clearly a process in which order increases, therefore entropy decreases.
 What we have to remember is that we must be careful about defining what the "system" is.
-In fact, a freezer has to expend a great deal of energy extracting heat from water to turn it to ice, and that heat, plus the heat of running a compressor pump, is ejected to the surroundings, heating them up and therefore increasing the entropy of the surroundings.
+In fact, a freezer has to expend a great deal of energy extracting heat from water to turn it to ice, and that heat, plus the heat of running a compressor pump, is given off to the surroundings, heating them up and therefore increasing the entropy of the surroundings.

 But it gets better.
 The second law says that the entropy of the universe increases, always.
 So it's not a zero-sum game: We don't trade an amount of entropy decrease in the water-ice system for an equal amount of entropy increase in the surroundings.